NeuraiProject/Neurai/doc/depinreceivemsg.md

    access to the token, and stores the message.

 The reply is encrypted for the sender and signed.
 There is no bare-hex form.
+Submissions are limited per sender and minute (`-depinratelimit`, default 20); over the limit the node answers an error without touching the message.

 ## `depinlistsections`